dispensable/tailsql/README.md

 # tailsql

-tailsql can continuely run sql query on tumbling/sliding window of log files.
+tailsql can continually run sql query on tumbling/sliding window of log files records.

 # why

 - when reading logs using `tail -f`, sometimes it flushs too fast to read
 - sometime you just wanna do some simple aggregation/join analytics, and awk can't express this with one line
-- you wanna aggregation data like stream, but traditional unix tools just works like batch job
+- you wanna aggregate data like stream job, but traditional unix tools works like batch job
+- you wanna compare two or more log files on sepecific fields but other records rushed into the small screen

 # usage

 It's a go-stream pipeline job like:

 ```